 My parents are my biggest role models

-It doesn’t matter how much you earn but much you save that make a difference claimed my mother.
+My mom always taught me, that It doesn't matter how much you earn but much you save that make a difference.

 Most's parents, just like mine, will tell you - Go to school and finish college so that you’ll have a good paying job.

 The answer is a big NO. In fact, you don’t even need to finish school to achieve financial freedom.

 Yup!
 You heard it right.
 School will not make you rich and I’m sure this is not the first time you heard about it.

 Our educational system and perhaps, anywhere around the world don't teach financial literacy. (or at least to my knowledge!)

 They teach us, how to work hard, get a degree and earn money but doesn’t teach us how money works.
 Oh! well, If schools taught us the latter, then there is no point going to school.
 Right?